YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 pairs of Peano numbers (in the same way Georg Cantor shows that the set of rational numbers is enumerable).
 Now the way `gcd'` works is clear: it enumerates  through (i.e., _generates_) all possible pairs and then _tests_ which pairs have the gcd 7.
-Since the pairs are generated systematically , the final answers are also organized in the manner we saw.
+Since the pairs are generated systematically , the final answers are organized in the way we saw.

 Another example of generate-and-test is the `simplify a b a' b'` relation.